Frequently Asked Questions (FAQ)

 Can a visitor be on the Approved Visitor List of more than one prison incarcerated individual?

-Who are considered to be immediate family?
+Who are considered immediate family?

 An Incarcerated individual's children, stepchildren, grandchildren, great grandchildren, parents, stepparents, grandparents, great grandparents, siblings, aunts, uncles, and a person legally married to or in a state registered domestic partnership with an incarcerated individual.
 "Immediate family" includes the immediate family of an incarcerated individual who was adopted as a child or an adult, but does not include an incarcerated individual adopted by another incarcerated individual (or the immediate family of the adopted or adopting individual).